 - 8.4.
 A charity's SoFA or related notes should provide an analysis of a charity's significant activities in a way that is relevant to both the charity and the users of its accounts.
 Significant activities are those which, due to their scale or importance, are key to the charity in meeting its aims and objectives. - 8.5.
+Significant activities are those which, due to their scale or importance, are key to the charity in meeting its aims and objectives.
 The analysis of activities should provide an understanding of how a charity raises its funds and uses them to further its purposes.
-For example, charitable activities may be analysed

-- aims or objectives taken forward. - The activities reported should also be consistent with the significant activities noted in the 8.6. $trustees' \, annual \, report. \, The \, narrative \, provided \, by \, the \, trustees' \, annual \, report \, should \, help \, trustees' \, annual \, report \, should \, sh$ user of the accounts to understand the nature of those significant activities and what has been achieved as a result of the expenditure incurred on them.
+For example, charitable activities may be analysed according to services provided, projects or programmes undertaken, or by the particular aims or objectives taken forward. - 8.6.
+The activities reported should also be consistent with the significant activities noted in the trustees' annual report.
+The narrative provided by the trustees' annual report should help the user of the accounts to understand the nature of those significant activities and what has been achieved as a result of the expenditure incurred on them.